Skip to main content

 printer_Backup.cfg

-4. Reset Configuration File
+4. Reset the Configuration File

 [mcu]